 Recorded for Victor on March 27, 1936 in New York by Tommy Dorsey and His Clambake Seven.

 Tommy Dorsey, trombone, directing: Max Kaminsky, trumpet; Joe Dixon, clarinet; Sid Block, tenor sax; Dick Jones, piano; Bill Schaeffer, guitar; Gene Traxler, bass; Dave Tough, drums; Edythe Wright, vocal.

-This marvelous performance is facilitated by the romping yet simple arrangement written by Dick Jones, then TD’s pianist.
+This marvelous performance is facilitated by the romping yet simple arrangement written by Dick Jones (pictured at left -1937) then TD’s pianist.
 Several months after this recording was made, Jones left Tommy’s band to pursue opportunities as an arranger, initially with the Casa Loma band.
 Eventually (after World War II service in Artie Shaw’s Navy band), he became one of the top vocal arrangers in the country.

 The recording used in this post was digitally remastered by Mike Zirpolo.